latest nhpb_banner 1__compressed

 • Transportation assistance and rides can be made to doctors, shopping trips, medical appointments and other services.

-Aging offices are at 824 E. First St., Crowley, Louisiana 70526, (337) 788-1400, Jefferson Davis, Jennings, LA 70546, telephone (337) 824-5504, and 1928 Graceland, Abbeville, Louisiana 70510, call (337) 893-2563.
+Aging offices are in multiple parishes.
+They include the following.
+824 E. First St., Crowley, Louisiana 70526, (337) 788-1400 or in efferson Davis, Jennings, LA 70546, telephone (337) 824-5504, and 1928 Graceland, Abbeville, Louisiana 70510, call (337) 893-2563.

-Crowley Christian Care Center – Provides the needy with food, financial help with prescriptions, gently used clothing, assistance with paying rent and utilities.
+Crowley Christian Care Center – Provides the low-income with food, financial help with prescriptions, gently used clothing, assistance with paying rent and utilities.
 Also get information and referral to other non-profit agencies and government programs that may offer more services.
 They rely on the money raised from their thrift store as well as volunteers from Acadia Parish.
 Call (337) 783-5811, or more on Crowley Christian Care Center assistance programs.

 Jefferson Davis area Salvation Army - Residents of this parish can apply for help from the church based group.
-The programs include emergency food or groceries, money for rent or utility/water bills, after school care, shelter, and counseling from a ministry service.
+The programs include emergency food or groceries, money for rent or utility/water bills, after school care, a homeless shelter, and counseling from a ministry service.

-There are also seasonal services in the region.
+• There are also seasonal services in the region.
 The Salvation Army has items like a free back to school supply giveaway as well as Thanksgiving turkeys, Christmas meal or toys, and cool weather shelters.
 Other support may also be given by the charity, including linking families to other resources.
 Read Jefferson Davis Parish Salvation Army.

 Volunteers of America in Louisiana helps with shelter, housing, and rental matters.
 The homeless from the region can get access to emergency shelter.
 Clients then may be able to progress to case management, job seeking assistance, then transitional housing.
 Staff also provide referrals and other support to the low income, disabled and seniors in parishes such as Acadia.
 Click details on Volunteers of America in Baton Rogue.